json-schema-org/referencing/draft-handrews-jri.md

 ### Disambiguating reference semantics {#disambiguator}

 Context specifications MAY define keywords that, when appearing adjacent to JRI referencing keywords, clarify the semantics of that reference within the semantics of that context specification.
 For example, a specification for code generation might want to indicate whether a reference indicates linking two distinct pieces of generated code in a particular way rather than simply being an artifact of document organization that should be ignored.

+### Context-specific fallback to object-level semantics {#context-fallback}

+Context specifications that use keyword-level semantics SHOULD define whether and under what circumstances it is safe for tooling to fall back to object-level semantics.
+Whether or not this is feasible depends in part over whether an evaluation path that does not include the reference keyword (e.g. `"$ref"`) changes the context semantics.
+This might be safe if there are no adjacent keywords to the reference keyword, and the presence of the reference is not considered inherently semantically meaningful.

+To a significant degree, this is a less a question of JRI behavior, and more a question of what documents are considered equivalent according to the context specification.

 ## Incorporating a subset of JRI